 Pros and Cons of a 20-Year Refinance Loan

 Shorter repayment term

 Pay much less interest in the long term

 Less money to invest each month

 The right time to refinance is when you’re able to get a refinance loan with better terms than your existing mortgage.
 This can come in the form of a lower interest rate, lower monthly payments, or a faster repayment period.
 Homeowners with adjustable-rate mortgages (ARM) will also benefit from a fixed-rate refinance loan because they offer more stability.
 Any refinance offer you receive will be dependent on your credit profile, your mortgage payment history, and the interest rates currently available in the market.

-To get the best fixed 20-year refinance rate, shop around.
-Do your research on what lenders are offering these types of loans, and aim for at least three different Loan Estimates to get an understanding of what the market will offer for someone with your credit profile.
+To get the best fixed 20-year refinance rate, shop around between multiple lenders.
+Do your research on which lenders are offering these types of loans, and aim for at least three different Loan Estimates to get an understanding of what the market will offer for someone with your credit profile.

 Underwriting criteria differs between each lender, so make sure that your credit and finances are in a good place before trying to refinance to give yourself your best chance at securing a good refinance rate.
 Make sure to view your credit reports from the three major credit bureaus (Equifax, Experian, and TransUnion) and dispute any inaccuracies you notice.
 Once you receive Loan Estimates, look at APR, repayment period, fees, closing costs, and other criteria before signing on the dotted line.